rsip22/github-icalendar/README.md

     pip install PyYAML icalendar flask pygithub

+To develop, you may simply install the dependencies specified in the requirements file:

+    pip install -r requirements-dev.txt

 Create an API token on GitHub [using these instructions](https://help.github.com/articles/creating-an-access-token-for-command-line-use/)

 Create a configuration file, for example: